Beach combing is in my blood.

 Sunnys grow in deep water and rarely wash to the shore.
 They are often collected by divers and sold for surprising amounts of cash ($30-$2000 a piece!)

 Insider Nugget: Get to the beach early, bring a snorkel and fins, be patient.
-They say the Sunrise shells show themselves to the people who are meant to find them.
+The Hawaiians say the sunrise shell chooses you!

 The outer banks of North Carolina is a shellers paradise.
 You can find olives, periwinkles, beautiful whelks, coquina clam and the prized scotch bonnet and queen helmet conch!
 Scope beaches around Nags Head, where the pockets are holding.
 The most reliable way to score is after a big storm when shells wash up in huge piles.